The-Lammert-Lab/tinnitus-reconstruction/docs/stimgen/BernoulliStimulusGeneration-head.md

 # Bernoulli Stimulus Generation

-This is a stimulus generation method in which each tonotopic bin has a probability `p` of being at 0 dB, otherwise it is at -20 dB.
+This is a stimulus generation class in which each tonotopic bin has a probability `bin_prob` of being filled.

 ### Unique Properties

-This stimulus generation method has one property in addition to those inhereted from the [Abstract](../AbstractStimulusGenerationMethod) and [Abstract Binned](../AbstractBinnedStimulusGenerationMethod) classes.
+This stimulus generation class has one property in addition to those inhereted from the [Abstract](../AbstractStimulusGenerationMethod) and [Abstract Binned](../AbstractBinnedStimulusGenerationMethod) classes.
 Default:

 ```
-- bin_prob = 0.3
+- bin_prob = 0.3 % Probability of a bin being filled
 ```